ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    export USH=/path/to/ufs-srweather-app/ush

 Users should substitute ``/path/to/ufs-srweather-app/ush`` with the actual path on their system.
 As long as a user remains logged into their system, they can run ``cd $USH``, and it will take them to the ``ush`` directory.
+The variable will need to be reset for each login session.

 Experiment 1: Control
 ^^^^^^^^^^^^^^^^^^^^^^^^